Verónica Forqué

 Verónica Forqué Vázquez-Vigo (/es/; 1 December 1955 – 13 December 2021) was a Spanish stage, film and television actress.
 She was a four-time Goya Award winner, the most award-winning actress alongside Carmen Maura.
 She had a knack for characters "between ridiculous and tender, stunned and vehement".

 Biography

 Background

-Forqué was born in Madrid on 1 December 1955, to a family with an artistic background: her mother was the writer María del Carmen Vázquez-Vigo and her father was filmmaker José María Forqué.
+Verónica Forqué Vázquez-Vigo was born in Madrid on 1 December 1955, to a family with an artistic background: her mother was the writer María del Carmen Vázquez-Vigo and her father was filmmaker José María Forqué.
 Her grandfather, José Vázquez Vigo, was a musician and composer.
 She had an older brother, film director Álvaro Forqué.

 She began to study for a degree in psychology, but at the age of 17, switched to drama.

 Beginnings

 Her first film appearances were in the movie My Dearest Senorita, under the direction of Jaime de Armiñán in 1972 and her second appearance was in Una pareja... distinta, a movie directed by her father.

 Onstage, she debuted in 1975, at age 19, with Núria Espert in the play Divinas palabras.
 Other early dramatic roles on stage include those of "Laura" in El zoo de cristal and "María" in María la mosca.

 Stanley Kubrick selected Forqué for the European Spanish-language dub of Shelley Duvall (playing the role of "Wendy Torrance") in The Shining (1980).

 She married director Manuel Iborra in 1981; they had a daughter, María.

 In 1982, she featured in the television series Ramón y Cajal directed by her father; she played the wife of Santiago Ramón y Cajal, Silveria Fañanás García.